noenomblot/ADA_P3-jekyll/index.md

 <img src="assets/img/omar_sy_triste.gif" alt=""/>
 </p>

-In the final version of the project, this conclusion section will:
+In the final story, this conclusion will:

-- summarize our key findings, for example:
+- summarise our main findings:
-  - “Big events create many short-lived bridges, but only a small fraction of ties persist.”
+  - how often events create only short-lived bridges,
-  - “Certain communities systematically act as bridges across clusters.”
+  - which communities act as repeat “bridges”,
-  - “Some event-driven ties become part of the long-term backbone of Reddit.”
+  - which event-born ties seem to become structural.
-- discuss what this means for:
+- discuss what this means for **echo chambers** and information flow on Reddit.
-  - **echo chambers**,
-  - information diffusion,
-  - the role of “bridge communities” during crises.
-- reflect on the limitations:
+- reflect on the **limitations**:
-  - only one dataset, one time range,
+  - one dataset, one time period
-  - only hyperlink-based interactions,
+  - hyperlink-based interactions only
-  - possible biases in the events we select.
+  - possible biases in event selection.

-For now, we keep this as a **template** and will fill it once all analyses are complete.
+For now, we keep it as a template and will fill it once analyses are complete.

 {: .text-justify}